willhardy/djdd/README.rst

 ... and install the required debian tools:

-``apt-get install debootstrap schroot``
+``apt-get install debootstrap schroot sudo``

 Now you can create a build build.
-This is a minimal debian system that will be similar to the eventual production environment, contained within the directory:
+This is a minimal debian system that will be similar to the eventual production environment, contained within the directory (The default directory is ``/var/lib/djdd/build/``).
+This may take some time, as a minimal Debian system is downloaded and installed.

-``sudo django-deb-deploy create``
+``django-deb-deploy init``

-In the build environment we can create builds for various software releases.
+In the build environment we can prepare a build for various software releases.
 Add one like this:

-``django-deb-deploy add mysoftware --clone git+http://server.com/git/repository``
+``django-deb-deploy src mysoftware --clone git+http://server.com/git/repository``

+And now we can build the build:

+``django-deb-deploy build mysoftware``

+The following files will appear in in the build directory under ``packages/``.
+ * ``mysoftware-site.deb``
+ * ``mysoftware-src-a1b2c3.deb``
+ * ``mysoftware-env-f9e8d7.deb``

+If you upload all of these packages to a debian repository, your target system can install the software using:

+``apt-get install mysoftware-site``

+Because the ``mysoftware-src-a1b2c3`` and ``mysoftware-env-f9e8d7`` packages are listed as depencencies for the ``mysoftware-site`` package, they will be automatically installed by ``apt-get``.

 Overview